A step-by-step guide

 The main steps in changing an association’s rules are to:

-- send notice to all members stating in full all proposed special resolutions to be voted on, the time and place of the general meeting where the proposed special resolutions will be moved;
+- send written notice to all members stating in full all proposed special resolutions to be voted on and the time and place of the general meeting where the proposed special resolutions will be moved;

-- pass the amendments by one or more special resolutions; and
+- pass the amendments by one or more special resolutions (75% majority of members who cast a vote); and

-- notify Consumer Protection of the changes within one month of the meeting.
+- lodge the changes with Consumer Protection within one month of being passed.

 - the name of the association;